 Missouri History Museum: All ages can find something to explore and enjoy at the Missouri History Museum, where exhibits range from St. Louis’ exciting music history to looks back at the 1904 World’s Fair and a hands-on History Clubhouse full of opportunities for pretend play.
 5700 Lindell.

-National Blues Museum: In addition to all the artifacts and tech-driven experiences celebrating this uniquely American genre, the National Blues Museum on Washington Avenue also houses a state-of-the-art theater and regularly hosts events such as the Evening Concert Series and Bluesy Brunch.
+National Blues Museum: In addition to all the artifacts and tech-driven experiences celebrating this uniquely American genre, the National Blues Museum on Washington Avenue also hosts rotating live performances in their Legends Room and regular events such as the Thursday Night Blues Jam.
 615 Washington.

-National Building Arts Center: This Sauget, Illinois, center is a bit off the beaten path, but it's an unmatched resource for those interested in architecture and historic preservation.
-While visiting the nation’s largest collection of architectural pieces, take a tour, view artifacts from the region's lost buildings, or explore the center's vast library.
+National Building Arts Center: This Sauget, Illinois, center is a bit off the beaten path, but it’s an unmatched resource for those interested in architecture and historic preservation.
+While visiting the nation’s largest collection of architectural pieces, take a tour of the vast campus, located in a historic manufacturing facility, or explore the center’s research library.
+2300 Falling Springs.

 National Transportation Museum: Planes, trains, and automobiles are the name of the game at the National Transportation Museum, where visitors have been able to view classic and historic modes of transportation since 1944.
 It’s now recognized as the largest collection of transportation vehicles in the world.
 2933 Barrett Station.